 In November 2006, Cudd Pressure Control, Inc. ("Cudd") filed a lawsuit against Gulfport and Great White Pressure Control LLC, its affiliate, among others, in the 129th Judicial District Harris County, Texas.
 The lawsuit was subsequently removed to the United States District Court for the Southern District of Texas (Houston Division).
 The lawsuit alleges RICO violations and several other causes of action relating to an affiliate company's employment of several former Cudd employees and seeks unspecified monetary damages and injunctive relief.
 The defendants in the suit are Ronnie Roles, Rocky Roles, Steve Winters, Bert Ballard, Nelson Britton, Michael Fields, Great White Pressure Control LLC, and Gulfport.
 On stipulation by the parties, the plaintiff's RICO claim was dismissed without prejudice by order of the court on February 14, 2007.
 Gulfport filed a motion for summary judgment on October 5, 2007.
 The court entered a final interlocutory judgment in favor of all defendants, including Gulfport, on April 8, 2008.
 On November 3, 2008, Cudd filed its appeal with the U.S. Court of Appeals for the Fifth Circuit.
-The defendants filed their response appellate brief on December 19, 2008, and Cudd filed its reply brief on January 19, 2009.
-Subsequently, on April 22, 2009, the Fifth Circuit requested briefing and oral argument to discuss whether the lower court abused its discretion by exercising supplemental jurisdiction once the RICO claim (the sole federal claim) had been dismissed.
-The Company filed its brief on April 24, 2009 and oral arguments were held on April 28, 2009.
 The Fifth Circuit vacated the district court decision finding, among other things, that the district court should not have entered summary judgment without first allowing more discovery.
 The case was recently remanded back to the district court, and Cudd filed a motion to remand the case to state court, which is currently pending.
+Gulfport also filed a motion for reconsideration on its motion to dismiss for lack of personal jurisdiction, which is also pending.
+On October 8, 2009, counsel for Gulfport appeared with all parties at a status conference with the court to determine pre-trial deadlines.
+Among other things, the court ordered that discovery be completed by October 31, 2010 and all motions be filed by November 30, 2010.
+A trial date will be selected after these deadlines pass.